HIV test accuracy, results and further testing

 As with other types of tests, there is always be a small margin of error.
 With antibody-only tests (3rd generation) only 0.3% of tests (3 tests in every 1000) will be a false negative after 3 months.

 With 4th generation tests this is even lower.
 In practice, a negative result after three months means you do not have HIV.

-You do not need to test again unless you expose yourself further in the future.
+You do not need to test again unless you have new risks in the future.